ndipatri/tRacket/particle/workbench/tRacket/README.md

 From the above Tweet history, we can see that the court was occupied but then became available on July 23, 2023 at 06:38PM.
 It remained available for 41 minutes until it became occupied again at 07:19PM.

 My IFTTT account has been configured with two Applets.
-The first detects a change in the Adafruit.io 'occupancy' feed and then passes that data in a webhook back to Adafruit.io.
-The second Applet responds to this webhook call by formulating the above message and
+The first detects a change in the Adafruit.io 'occupancy' feed and then passes that data in a webhook back to the second Applet which responds by formulating the above message and posting a Tweet.

-TODO : include all IFTT configuration info here!
+Configuring these two Applets involves the following details: